ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 A callback is a user provided function that a user may pass to an API.
 The callback allows the API to execute the user’s code in its own context.

+For example, the following code allows a user to provide a customized response whenever the serial line receives data:

 ```c++
 // Create a serial object
 Serial serial(USBTX, USBRX);